ceciliafogl/LB2-GOR-SVM/README.md

-# LB2-GOR-SVM
+# Laboratory of Bioinformatics 2
-Secondary structure prediction: a comparison between GOR ann SVM
+Secondary structure prediction: a comparison between GOR and SVM